Frequently Asked Questions

-Find answers to some general questions that may come up regarding the use of foreign or sign language interpreters in the Circuit Courts for Baltimore County.
+Find answers to questions regarding the use of foreign or sign language interpreters in the Circuit Courts.

 Q: When does the Court need to appoint an interpreter?